Introduction to periodontal esthetic surgeries

 The maturation stage (from 28 days-6 months):

-In this procedure, a partial thickness flap is created apical to the area of recession and is then repositioned coronally to cover the root.
-Bernimoulin et al. (1975) 52 first reported the coronally positioned graft, succeeding grafting with a free gingival autograft.
+In this procedure, a partial-thickness flap is created apical to the area of recession and is then repositioned coronally to cover the root.
+Bernimoulin et al. (1975) 55 first reported the coronally positioned graft, succeeding grafting with a free gingival autograft.
 It was described as a two-stage procedure wherein the first stage a free gingival graft was placed apical to the margins of the recession to be treated and in the second stage (after a few months), the graft was coronally positioned over the denuded root surfaces.
-Techniques involving coronal positioning of the flaps have been previously described by Mutschelknauss (1968) 53 and by Restrepo (1973) 54.
-Bjorn (1971) 55 described a technique by means of which the width of attached gingiva was increased and repositioned after one month.
+Techniques involving coronal positioning of the flaps have been previously described by Mutschelknauss (1968) 56 and by Restrepo (1973) 57.
+Bjorn (1971) 58 ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

-Maynard (1977) 56 outlined the following requirements as criteria for the success, when using coronally positioned flaps:
+Maynard (1977) 59 outlined the following requirements as criteria for the success when using coronally positioned flaps:

 - The presence of shallow crevicular depths on proximal surfaces.